Ultimate Online Retention Event? Save your seat

 For example, adventure-clothing brand Wildish allow customers to spend their rewards on environmental or social initiatives.
 This means that customers who also align on the same issues are likely to head straight to them during BFCM as they know they’ll be helping a cause they’re passionate about as well as finding a discount on something they want.

-Experiential marketing is on the rise, with the main goal to create a memorable impact on the consumer.
+Experiential marketing is on the rise, aiming to create a memorable impact on the consumer.
 In fact, 77% of marketers use experiential marketing as a vital part of a brand’s advertising strategy.

 Use BFCM as an opportunity to show new customers the value you can bring if they shop with you.
 You could do this through the exclusive and experiential rewards you offer through your loyalty program.
 This way they’ll see that you offer more in exchange for spending with your business.